Careers for philosophers

 The Careers Service regularly puts on events in partnership with prospective employers.
 To keep informed about career fairs and other events of this kind, check out Careers Service’s list of events.

-|Modules with career elements
+- Modules with career elements

-PHI Career Development Program (not for credit)
+PHI Career Development Program

 This online program, which is delivered through MOLE, will introduce you to the many opportunities you have to develop your career prospects during your degree, and will guide you through some practical exercises that will prepare you to identify and secure a career of your choosing after graduation.
 Each year, you will be automatically enrolled in the module designed for your year unless you request to opt out.

-Degree with Employment Experience
+Degree with employment experience

-The Philosophy Department offers the option for students to spend a year in employment as part of their degree programme.
+The Philosophy Department offers the option for you to spend a year in employment as part of their degree programme.
 For more details about this programme, see the section on Degrees with Employment Experience on the Careers Service’s placement page.

-Students are encouraged to take advantage of summer placement opportunities.
+You are encouraged to take advantage of summer placement opportunities.
 To learn more about summer placements and register your interest in one, visit the Careers Service’s placements page.

 The Higher Education Achievement Report provides a comprehensive record of your university achievements, including both academic and extra-curricular learning and experience.
 Every student has a HEAR, and making sure your HEAR is accurate and comprehensive can give employers a more detailed impression of your achievements at University.